zentrum-lexikographie/dwdsmor/README.md

   -h, --help
 ```

-This script is called with appropriate options for building the DWDSmor lexicon
+This script is called with appropriate options for building a DWDSmor lexicon by
-by running:
+running:

 ```sh
 make -C lexicon